jurasans/RGBEasyUnityIntegration/README.md

 # RGBEasyUnityIntegration
-capture card texture for unity using rgbeasy dll that is compatible with all DATAPATH devices!
+capture card texture for unity using rgbeasy dll that is compatible with all DATAPATH capture cards devices!